-The dragonfly spirit reminds you that creating something wonderful in your life starts with a vision of what you want to make happen.
+The dragonfly spirit animal reminds you that creating something wonderful in your life starts with a vision of what you want to make happen.

 Dragonfly Symbolism in Ancient Cultures

 For as long as humans have lived on Earth, dragonflies have been here.
 Thus, dragonfly symbols and folklore have existed in cultures around the world throughout human history.
 Here are some examples: